linventif/Ember-Translation/Modules/Boost/README.md

 ### Installation

-Just move the folder into your webserver.
+Just move the folder ember in your addon folder.

-Ember : /resources/lang

-Ember Forum : /modules/forums/resources/lang

-Ember Discord : /modules/discord/resources/lang